sandsmark/freeaoe/README.md

  - `cmake .. && make`
  - `./freeaoe`

+I can't get it to build on macOS, so if you manage to get it to build please open a PR.

 TODO (this is probably going to get outdated)
 ----
  - Proper victory screen.